 Here are some signs that would tell you when you should be considering debt consolidation:

 - You begin to miss your monthly loan repayments and you are unable to deal with your current debt burden.
-Missing monthly instalment will also cause your loan balance to increase due to late payment charges
+Missing monthly installment will also cause your loan balance to increase due to late payment charges

 - You find it troublesome to manage multiple loans from different banks and would like to focus on one payment

 Debt consolidation is also a way of protecting and maintaining your good credit standing.
 You are given the chance of redeeming your creditworthiness if you can make timely payments on the loan.
-If you face any of the signs above but you are unsure if you really need a debt consolidation, read the following section to help you on that.
+If you face any of the signs above but you are unsure if you really need debt consolidation, read the following section to help you on that.

 Factors to consider debt consolidation